 How to order: Order online for pickup or visit in person

 You’d be hard pressed to find a Denverite who doesn’t name this small, counter service spot among their Mile High favorites.
-This is no frills dining for sure (and it’s currently takeout only), but when you open that styrofoam container and inhale the aroma of roasted chiles and slow cooked meats, the world suddenly seems a little brighter.
+This is no frills dining for sure, but it doesn’t take long for the aroma of roasted chiles and slow cooked meats to make the world suddenly seem a little brighter.
 The chile relleno burrito is probably the most recommended meal in town, but oh, their carnitas.
 And their cabeza.
-And the asada… just know that the answer is always yes when they ask if you want it smothered and with onions and salsa.
+And the asada... just know that the answer is always yes when they ask if you want it smothered and with onions and salsa.